charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 ```

 Sample overlay files are available to download directly from
-the links shown here.
-Be advised that you should use only **one** overlay from
+the links here which function with the latest stable charm release.
-each category!
+Be advised that you should use only **one** overlay from each category!

 #### Networking